christiangoran/personal-assistant/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 The ChatBot app was created as a Porfolio Project #3 (Python Essentials) for Diploma in Full Stack Software Development at Code Institute.
-It allows the user to ask questions about anything to the a bot.
-The questions and answers are stored locally during the session the user also has the option to store the chat logs in a Google Spreadsheet
+It allows the user to ask questions about anything to the my very own bot.
+The questions and answers are stored locally during the session and the user also has the option to store the chat logs in a Google Spreadsheet

 ## Table of content
 1. [Project](#project)